ElectricKea/CommunicateFindings_Udacity_Project/readme.md

 helpful votes.
 There is also interesting relationships with vine reviewers.
 In both cases of, on average, vine reviews having more helpful votes as well as having a longer word count.

 Outside of the main points of interest, I found that there are longer average word count for products in 2 star ratings.
+While
-While 5 star ratings have the most overall reviews, it is also the rating with the lowest average word count for all ratings.
+5 star ratings have the most overall reviews, it is also the rating with the lowest average word count for all ratings.
+I also found that non-verified purchases are more likely to make longer reviews and at the same time, recieve more heplful votes to a their review.

 ## Key Insights for Presentation